patrykchodur/inzynierka_template/README.md

 ## Template files

 Two disssector files are provided for this guide:
-- `template.c` - which contains a simple dissector for a template protocol.
+- `packet-template.c` - which contains a simple dissector for a template protocol.
 The file is designed to be an expample of a dissector that can be compiled and tested.
-- `template_bare.c` - which contains a bare template that cannot be compiled.
+- `packet-template-bare.c` - which contains a bare template that cannot be compiled.
 Designed as a starting point for writing a new dissector.

 Additionaly, there is a `CMakeLists.txt` file that can be used to compile the template